Facebook Twitter Instagram

 We will use a PIPE Delimited file for demonstration.
 The method is the same for other delimiters as well.

-Open Microsoft Excel and open file using File -> Open, browse local PIPE Delimited file.
+Open Microsoft Excel and open the file using File -> Open, and browse local PIPE Delimited file.
 Excel opens TextImport Wizard as shown below.
 Excel TextImport Wizard is intelligent enough to understand that data is Delimited and provides default options.
 You can choose the file type is it is not correct as below.

 • Delimited – Characters such as commas or tabs separate each field